linbrian2/Pokemon-API/README.md

 ## Setup

-Download and install node.js from: `https://nodejs.org/en/`
+Download and install Node.js from: `https://nodejs.org/en/`

-Clone this project folder and run `npm install` inside the directory.
-I prefer doing this by opening the command prompt and navigating to the folder.
+Clone this repository and navigate to the directory.
+As a Windows user, I prefer doing this by opening the command prompt and navigating to the project folder.

-From the command prompt:
+From the command prompt install the dependencies:

+1. run `npm install`

-1. Run `npm install express`.
+2. Run `npm install express`.

-2. Run `npm install underscore`.
+3. Run `npm install underscore`.

 You are now ready to use the API!